KaiPereira/KaiNC-Mill-V1/journal/CNC Machine Journal - Started April 27th.md

 With this in mind, I started to design the base of the frame.
 I decided that 500mm extrusions for the sides and 400mm extrusions for the supports would work nicely and give me enough space.

-But while putting together the extrusions, I noticed that putting the center extrusions flush with the side of the plates reduced the rigidity because there was less space in the center which was where a lot of the weight was, so I decided that moving the inner extrusions more towards the center would increase rigidity.
+But while putting together the extrusions, I noticed that putting the center extrusions flush with the side of the plates reduced the rigidity because there was less space in the center which was where a lot of the weight was, so I decided that fixed the inner extrusions more towards the center would increase rigidity.

 ![[Pasted image 20250503190111.png]]
 Now I modeled everything into Onshape using these revisions and calculations, and created a basic base frame.